KnightsForge/.github/README.md

 ---

-## 📖 **Documentation**

-Complete documentation for each module and template will be provided in the `docs/` folder.
-Detailed guides will cover everything from setting up a project to deploying it using CI/CD pipelines.

----

-## 📬 **Contributing**

-Although KnightsForge is a private project, I’m open to suggestions for improvement.
-If you have ideas or would like to contribute to the publicly available resources, feel free to create a pull request or raise an issue!

----

-## 🔐 **License**

-KnightsForge is proprietary software.
-However, publicly shared resources in the `/public-resources` directory are available under the MIT License.

----

 ## 🌟 **Contact**

 For any questions or inquiries regarding KnightsForge or the public resources shared, feel free to reach out via email or open an issue on this repository.

 ---

-I hope this README provides a clear overview of your SaaS Factory!
-It outlines the private nature while offering some public resources and giving potential collaborators the necessary context.